"Ever seen a lion roar? What a fuckin' voice!"

 "Never a false note with Josh.
 He is one of those rare performers, not just technically skilled, but one who brings his entire heart and soul to his work.
 His passion is infectious both on and off the stage.
 It was joy to work with him."

-–– Curt Bonnen, Professional Actor and Audible Voice-over Artist
+–– Curt Bonnen, Audible Voice-over Artist

 "The power and beauty of this instrument, this voice we call Joshua Payne, is a phenomenon and experience the world needs."